 Getting here was not easy.
-Starting her journey in Cuba, Gonzalez Cabeza had to go through 5 different countries, including Columbia and Ecuador before arriving in the U.S. 15 months ago.
+Starting her journey in Cuba, Gonzalez Cabeza had to go through eight different countries, including Brazil and Panama, before arriving in the United States 15 months ago.
 Passing through the Amazon proved to be a nightmare in and of itself; Gonzalez Cabeza was bitten by fire ants, requiring medical attention before she could continue on.

-Currently in the U.S. without family nearby, Gonzalez Cabeza says having a computer of her own would “help me because I could study and talk to my family anytime day or night.
+Currently in the United States without family nearby, Gonzalez Cabeza says having a computer of her own would “help me because I could study and talk to my family anytime, day or night.
 I wouldn’t have to go to the library or school and spend a lot of time making those trips by bus.”

-More than anything Gonzalez Cabeza is grateful for the freedom she has in the U.S. to study and live.
+More than anything Gonzalez Cabeza is grateful for the freedom she has in the United States to study and live.
 She hopes to be a teacher, assisting others with their English skills one day.